How to prepare for GDPR?

 Data mapping and classification assessment

-GDPR requires high risk, data processing organisations, as well as organisations with more than 250 employees, to maintain their data processing activities.
-It requires you to know what personal data you hold, where it came from and where that data goes.
+All organisations are required to manage their data processing activities.
+To do this, it is important that you understand what personal data you hold, where it came from and where that data goes.
 Lloyd’s Register’s data mapping and classification service can help you identify the data flows throughout your organisation.

 GDPR Gap Analysis

 If you’re at an early stage of preparing for the Regulation, a GDPR gap analysis is a great way to review your critical, high risk or weak areas of your systems and processes.
 Lloyd's Register can support you with an on-site assessment of your current level of GDPR compliance to help you and your organisation identify what areas to address before the regulation applies in May 2018.